sumcumo/vue-datepicker/docs/guide/README.md

 # Getting started

 ## Demo

-To view demo examples locally, clone the repo and run `npm install && npm run serve`
+Checkout the [demo pages](/demo) or to view the demo examples locally, clone the repo and run `npm install && npm run serve`

 ## Install